Conceptual structure and the growth of scientific knowledge: Materials and Methods

 \subsection{Data}

 To map the structure and dynamics of scientific concepts, we drew on two large-scale bibliographic databases: the American Physical Society corpus (``APS data'') and the Web of Science (``WoS data'').
-While WoS includes bibliographic records for nearly all fields of science and scholarship, we focus our attention on those published in the social sciences (i.e., as classified by WoS).
+While WoS includes bibliographic records for nearly all fields of science and scholarship, we focus our attention on those published in the social sciences (i.e., as classified by WoS; See S1.1 Appendix for discussion of limitations).
 We create our maps separately for subfields of the physical sciences (via the APS data) and the social sciences (via the WoS data), as prior research suggests different domains of knowledge are likely to exhibit distinctive conceptual organization \citep{cole1995}.
 For the physical sciences, we assign papers (and their associated concepts) to 10 subfields using Physics and Astronomy Classification Scheme (PACS) based on the first/primary PACS code listed for each paper.
 For the social sciences, we assign papers (and their associated concepts) to 24 subfields using subject areas from the Web of Science, which correspond to generally recognized academic disciplines (e.g., ``Sociology'').
-To facilitate presentation, in some of our analyses, we present results by averaging measures for subfields to a higher level of aggregation, what we call ``meso'' fields.
-Specifically, we grouped all subfields from the physical and social sciences into 3 meso fields.
 We limit our attention to the period from 1965-2016 and 1992-2016 for the APS and WoS data, respectively.
 After subsetting and removing articles without abstracts, our analysis is based on a total of 2,605,224 papers, with 582,679 and 2,022,545 coming from the APS and WoS data, respectively.
 More details on the data are described in the S1.1 Appendix.